Categories

 Primary Sector – Sponsored by New Zealand Food Safety

-For the purposes of entry, primary products include meats, poultry, seafood, milk, horticultural produce, grains, and honey.
+Examples include: meats, poultry, seafood, dairy, horticultural produce, grains and honey.

 Product Lifetime Achievement - Sponsored by AsureQuality